exasol/notebook-connector/doc/developer_guide/developer-guide.rst

 UI Tests
 ********

+NC's UI tests are using ``ipwidgets`` which depends on `solara
+<https://solara.dev/>`_.
+There is also a `playwright pytest-plugin
+<https://pypi.org/project/pytest-playwright/>`_ but NC does not have an
+explicit python dependency to it.

+Solara is able to create snapshots of the actual displayed UI and to compare the snapshot with an expectation.

+NC uses the following directories for storing the screenshots:

+* Folder ``ui_snapshots/`` reference (aka. expected) screenshots
+* Folder ``test-results/`` actual screenshots, excluded in ``.gitignore``

+Solara only keeps the actual screenshot if different from the expected.

 Setup and Execution
 ===================

-To run UI tests using `Playwright <https://playwright.dev/>`_ Pytest, follow these steps to ensure all dependencies are installed and snapshots are updated correctly.
+To run UI tests using ``Playwright``, follow these steps to ensure all dependencies are installed and snapshots are updated correctly.

 1. **Install Playwright browser binaries**